Paugb01/dwh-creation-valsur/README.md

-# MySQL to GCP Data Pipeline
+# MySQL to GCP Data Pipeline - Version 2.0

 A daily data pipeline that extracts data from a MySQL database (pk_gest_xer) and prepares it for Google Cloud Platform (GCP) as a bronze layer for data governance, with eventual BigQuery integration.